Skip to content

 Available symbols

-• symbols.layer: A string/function/regex match that sets the UnoCSS layer of the generated CSS rule
+symbols.layerSets the UnoCSS layer of the generated CSS rule (can be string, function, or regex match)

-• symbols.shortcutsNoMerge: A boolean to disable the merging of the current rule in shortcuts
+symbols.shortcutsNoMergeBoolean to disable merging of the current rule in shortcuts

 Multi-selector rules